ekr/dtls-in-sdp/draft-rescorla-dtls-in-sdp.md

 any SDP modifications, but I think at this point it's clear that that's not practical.

 ## RTCWEB Identity

 RTCWEB Identity assertions need to cover these DTLS messages.

-## Out-of-Band Fingerprint Validation {#oob-fingerprint}

-DTLS-SRTP supports (but does not require) out of band validation of the fingerprint, as well as key continuity.
-As observed above, if the signaling channel alone is used for identity (in order to shave off a round trip) then these mechanisms do not work.
-Implementations have two major options in this case:

-* Refuse to send data until the complete handshake including a signature is complete.
-This still offers some performance benefits.
-* Send data immediately but generate an error if the handshake, including a signature, does not complete within some reasonable period (a small number of measured round trips).

 # Examples